 Her process relates to the vibration resonance inherent in quantum physics.
 It is an authentic representation of an intuitive self-reflection that centrifuges out certain measures of morality and experience, conscious and subconscious awareness, and conscious and unconscious intention.

-A native of South Carolina, Margaret resides at the base of the Big Horn Mountains in Buffalo, Wyoming.
+A native of South Carolina, Margaret resides at the base of the Big Horn Mountains in Sheridan, Wyoming.
 She earned her MFA in painting from Winthrop University and exhibited in solo and group shows in her early career.
 She is interested in the creative process and communicating authenticity.
 Margaret's work is included in several public collections and in numerous private and international collections.

 Margaret writes about aspects of spiraling out in personal and spiritual evolution while raising her son in a partnership paradigm as a self-directed, whole life learner without school.
 Visit her blog, The Higher Process featuring posts published by Life Learning Magazine, and Mother Support News for the World Association of Breastfeeding Action.